eGSIM

 We perform a complete DB reset every time we change something in the Database schema (see egsim.api.models.py), e.g. a table, a column, a constraint.

-The usual way to change a DB in a web app is to create and run migrations (Django full details here), which allow to keep track of all changes (moving back and forth if necessary) whilst preserving the data stored in the DB.
+The usual way to change a DB in a web app is to create and run migrations (full details here), which allow to keep track of all changes (moving back and forth if necessary) whilst preserving the data stored in the DB.
 However, none of those features is required in eGSIM: DB data is predefined and would be regenerated from scratch in any case after any new migration.
 Consequently, upon changes in the DB, a complete DB reset is an easier procedure.

 In any case (just for reference), the steps to create and run migrations in eGSIM are the following: